 In Your Community » King » Construction Projects »

-PSE needs to build a new substation and reconfigure existing transmission lines to meet increased demand for electricity in the south Redmond/northeast Bellevue area.
-The Ardmore substation will increase system capacity to accommodate future growth and improve electric reliability for customers.
-Extensive residential and commercial growth in the south Redmond/northeast Bellevue area has resulted in the electrical load approaching the capacity of existing substations and transmission lines.
-PSE will design the substation so that we can expand electric capacity without expanding its footprint, which will help accommodate the long-term plans of the cities of Bellevue and Redmond to increase land use densities in the Bel-Red corridor and Overlake area.
+PSE built a new substation and reconfigured existing transmission lines to meet increased demand for electricity in the south Redmond/northeast Bellevue area.
+The Ardmore substation increases system capacity to accommodate area growth and to improve electric reliability for customers.
+Extensive residential and commercial growth in the south Redmond/northeast Bellevue area resulted in the electrical load approaching the capacity of existing substations and transmission lines.
+PSE designed the substation so that we can expand electric capacity without expanding its footprint, which will help accommodate long-term plans of the cities of Bellevue and Redmond to increase land use densities in the Bel-Red corridor and Overlake area.

-After several public meetings, PSE has selected a site for the new substation, located at 15335 NE 24th St. in Redmond (the site's former address was 2245 Bel-Red Road).
-As part of this project we will decommission the existing Interlaken substation, located at 2120 152nd Ave.
-NE in Redmond, and shift the electric load of customers currently served by Interlaken substation to the new Ardmore substation.
+After several public meetings, PSE selected the site for the new substation, located at 15335 NE 24th St. in Redmond (the site's former address was 2245 Bel-Red Rd).
+As part of this project we decommissioned the existing Interlaken substation, located at 2120 152nd Ave.
+NE in Redmond, and shifted the electric load of customers served by Interlaken substation to the new Ardmore substation.

 What is a substation?